tfiers/zorro/README.md

 Status: initial development.

 ## Contributing

 Contributions are welcome.
+Follow the recommendations in [this classic blogpost](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/) to make sure your pull request gets merged, quickly.

-To start hacking on the code, you first need a basic understanding of it:
+Does the code seem too daunting to start hacking on it?
+No Android development experience?
+See the next section.

 ## Understanding the code